 1.1 Million Acres of Outdoor Adventure

-You could look in Maryland or New York to find the largest tract of open space from Richmond, Va., to Boston.
+You could look in Maryland or New York to find the largest tract of open space from Richmond, Virginia to Boston, Massachusetts.
 You might pore over a map of Delaware, but you won't find it there.
-In fact, the largest tract of open space on the Mid-Atlantic Seaboard is the 1.1-million acre Pinelands National Reserve in southern New Jersey.
+In fact, the largest tract of open space on the Mid-Atlantic Seaboard is the 1.1-million-acre Pinelands National Reserve in southern New Jersey.
 New Jersey may well be the most densely populated state in the country, but the Pinelands actually occupy more than 22 percent of the state's land area.
 That simply means that an outdoor adventure in pristine wilderness is never far from life's finer pleasures.
 How many other states can say that?

 The Pinelands National Reserve is unlike any other natural habitat on Earth.
 It supports a unique spectrum of wildlife, including orchids, carnivorous plants, the threatened Pinelands tree frog and rare pygmy pitch pines, prompting the United Nations to name it an International Biosphere Reserve in 1983.
 Its ecology, history, people, art and culture are unique to New Jersey and are a vital part of the state's identity.
 It is home to Jersey blueberries, renowned cranberry bogs and the ubiquitous Jersey Devil.
 Visitors to the Pinelands find forests, rivers, streams, lakes and hiking trails along with unique towns, historic sites, campgrounds and wildlife.

 Thirsty for more than a day's worth of adventure?
 Try camping under scrub pines and starlit skies.
-Visit the Pineland's website to learn which parks offer camping facilities or log onto the website New Jersey Campgrounds to find campgrounds throughout the state.
+Search our listings of New Jersey campgrounds to find one suitable to your needs.
 Explore the Pinelands' rich history.
 Its unique people and culture offer colorful and fascinating stories that are just waiting to be told.
 Visit Batsto Village, a center of industry in the earliest days of American history, and explore its visitors center.
 Set along the Batsto River, the village had the resources necessary to create ironware that supplied the Continental Army.